Fliplet/fliplet-cli/docs/Data-integration-service.md

     port: 1234,
     database: 'myDatabaseName'

-    // MSSQL Server only: uncomment if you need to use these variables.
+    // MSSQL Server only: uncomment if you need to use these settings /*
-    /*
     dialectOptions: {
       domain: 'myDomain',